 Sannah is one of Lyons' most experienced Senior Architects, with extensive experience in major health projects.
 Sannah's role includes the management of projects through the design documentation and delivery phases, working closely with each client to ensure that their project solution reflects their unique requirements.

 Lyons scoops the pool with 9 Awards in the Victorian and Queensland Architecture Awards

 After winning four Australian Institute of Architects Brisbane Regional Awards earlier this year in May, the Lady Cilento Children"s Hospital (in association with Conrad Gargett), has once again been recognised by receiving the State Award for Best Public Building and the top award for Urban Design at the Queensland AIA State Awards held on Friday night in Brisbane.
 The Lady Cilento Children"s Hospital has now received a total of 8 regional and State awards, including awards for Urban Design, Interior Architecture, Public Architecture, and Art and Architecture.
 It was a good night all round with many congratulations and "well dones" from our Queensland compatriots and professional peers.

 Lyons were also successful at the Victorian Chapter Awards with five projects recognised: Public Architecture for the New Municpial Building & Civic Square for the City of Greater Dandenong; Sustainable Award for 41X; Educational Architecture and Colorbond Steel Award for Green Chemical Futures Building at Monash University; and a Educational Commendation for Sylvia Walton Building at La Trobe University.

-Lyons would like to congratulate and thank all those involved in contributing to and delivering this outstanding project.
+Lyons would like to congratulate and thank our clients and all those involved in contributing to and delivering these outstanding projects.